MatthewCebenka/Labs-Sprint-Challenge-2.1-Following-Design-Patterns-and-Architectural-Guidelines/README.md

 Describe your contribution to your team's goals this sprint.

 - How did you ensure that you implemented the designer's vision accurately?
+By constantly referencing the design file and running changes by my PM.
+Also getting feedback from the steakholder.
 - What were the biggest challenges you faced this sprint?
+Implementing a d3 bubble map.
+The d3 library doesn't natively support react so I am making my own mini library for my application.
 - Describe the data layer of your application.
 (Feel free to pick a single model and break down the required fields for that resource.
 Are there any relationships? e.g. 1 to many, many to 1, etc.).
 - Describe your product's application structure and code patterns.
 Why or why not is your team using a linter?
 If applicable, describe the structure of your API.
+We are using prettier and ESLint.
+Our API is a rest node rest api with a mysql database and graphql.

 **UX designers:**